How To Get More Energy Through Diet, Exercise, Sleep, And Other Habits

 Exercise moves that require explosive power and elevate your heart rate trigger the release of endorphins in your body — feel-good chemicals that naturally raise your energy level.
 Jump squats (stand, bend knees, jump straight in the air, return to squatting, repeat) are the perfect combo of both cardiovascular exercise and resistance training (feel those quads burn).
 Do 3 sets of 10 jumps, 3 times a week.

 8. Snack on Almonds

 Where to begin?
-M&Ms (or Skittles or whatever candies-by-the-handful you have been wolfing down at your computer) are full of sugar.
-This provides an instant energy kick—but also guarantees that an hour later, your motivation levels will come crashing down.
-Almonds, on the other hand, are jammed with magnesium (two ounces of almonds contains about 50 percent of your RDA for the mineral), a nutrient that plays a critical role in stabilizing your body’s blood sugar levels while aiding in energy metabolism.
+M&Ms (or Skittles, or whatever candies-by-the-handful you have been wolfing down at your computer) are full of sugar.
+This provides an instant energy kick — but also guarantees that an hour later, your motivation levels will come crashing down.
+Almonds, on the other hand, are jammed with magnesium (two ounces of almonds contain about 50% of your RDA for the mineral), a nutrient that plays a critical role in stabilizing your body’s blood sugar levels while aiding in energy metabolism.
 That means you get the needed energy boost without any of the rollercoaster ups and downs from junk food.

 9. Work in 90-Minute Cycles

 You know you can’t hammer all day and expect to have any energy left by night, but it’s not always clear how best to divide up your time.
 A classic study, commissioned by the U.S. Army, found that people are most alert and productive in 90-minute cycles.
 What that means for you: Minimize burnout and maximize brain cells by taking a work break every hour and a half.

 Even the slimmest sliver of light at night can mess with your go-to-sleep hormones, suppressing the production of melatonin by 50%, according to a study in the Journal of Clinical Endocrinology & Metabolism.
 Blackout shades do what they say — completely block any light from entering your bedroom, creating optimal sleep conditions.